woojay/100-days-of-code/README.md

 # My 100 Days of Code

+### Day 21 - Variable Speed HTML Video Playback ###

+And Day 1 of WeAreDevelopers conference in Vienna, AT

 ### Day 20 - Click and Drag Slider ###

 Click and drag slider from Day 27 of #Javascript30 by @wesbos and some MERN stack